A practical guide to bird watching in Sonoma County, California

 (Unless otherwise indicated, all phone numbers are in the 707 area code)

 Common Merganser is present throughout the year in Sonoma County but seems much more common in the winter.
 According to Bolander and Parmeter, Common Merganser stays close to large streams mostly in the western part of the county during breeding season (Common Mergaser is known to breed along the Russian River, Austin Creek, and on the Gualala River and tributaries) and then disperses during the winter, moving to natural ponds and lakes and to farm ponds, reservoirs, and sewage treatment ponds.
 A group usually spends the winter at Lake Ralphine in Santa Rosa.
 Common in the winter also at Santa Rosa's Place to Play Park.
-Known in Britain as the Goosander.
+Almost never found in saltwater habitats.

 Common Merganser is a striking example of sexual dimorphism.
 If you didn't already know better, you'd think the males and females were representatives of two different species.
 The male Common Merganser (above) has a deep green head with a purple sheen that appears almost black in some lights.
 The rest of the bird is mostly white (a subtle rosy blush at the breast is easy to miss), except that the back is nearly black and the tail is a deep silvery grey.
-The bright red bill, with serrated edges for holding fish and a hooked tip, contrasts sharply with the dark head.
+The bright red bill, with serrated edges (for holding fish) and a hooked tip, contrasts sharply with the dark head.
 The feet are bright red as well.
 The females (below) share the red bill and feet with male birds, but otherwise look quite different.
 They are flaming redheads that always seem in need of a haircut.
-They have white under the chin and are white on the breast and on the bottom half of the neck, with a clear line of demarcation between the white there and the rusty red of the head (this clear line of separation is one feature that distinguishes female Common Merganser from the similar-looking female Red-breasted Merganser (Mergus serrator); female Common Merganser is also stockier and less elongated looking, it has a thicker bill than Red-breasted Merganser, and its shaggy crest nevertheless looks neat compared with the even more ragged looking crest of female Red-breasted Merganser).
+They have white under the chin and are white on the breast and on the bottom half of the neck, with a clear line of demarcation between the white there and the rusty red of the head (this clear line of separation is one feature that distinguishes female Common Merganser from the similar-looking female Red-breasted Merganser (Mergus serrator); female Common Merganser is also stockier and less elongated looking, it has a thicker bill than Red-breasted Merganser, and its shaggy crest looks neat compared with the even more ragged looking crest of female Red-breasted Merganser).
 Otherwise, female Common Mergansers are a silvery grey.
 Females have a white wing patch, conspicuous in flight, that may show as a stripe of white on the flank, but the stripe is often not visible.

 Further reading: